NM EPSCoR SMART Grid Center Webinar Series

 This webinar will cover the most recent solicitation for the research infrastructure improvement Track-4 EPSCoR Research Fellows mechanism.

-Presenter: Dr. Sihua Shao, Assistant Professor, NMT, Electrical Engineering
+Presenter: Dr. Sihua Shao, Assistant Professor, Assistant Professor, NMT, Electrical Engineering

-Abstract: To support the massive connectivity and diverse energy management of different tier electricity loads, such as smart appliances, IoT sensors, and electric vehicles, etc, relying solely on radio frequency (RF) spectrum may be strained to fulfill the requirements due to the limited bandwidth, the… Read More
+To support the massive connectivity and diverse energy management of different tier electricity loads, such as smart appliances, IoT sensors, and electric vehicles, etc, relying solely on radio frequency (RF) spectrum may be strained to fulfill the requirements due to the limited bandwidth, the wide interception range, and… Read More

 Presenter: Dr. Fengyu Wang, Assistant Professor of Electrical and Computer Engineering at NMSU

 The combined cycle power plants (CCPP) are gaining tractions in recent years due to lower natural gas prices and higher efficiency.
 CCPPs can also provide flexibility to relieve variability and uncertainties introduced by rapidly growing intermittent resources.
 Due to complex structure, CCPPs have nonconvex and nonlinear… Read More